robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 Monads solve all of these problems, so they are a good fit for modelling failures that **can be recovered from**, in some way, programmatically.
-There's no way to recover from a dead HDD, for example, thus your program should just fail as fast as possible in these cases — throwing exceptions here is great.
+There's no way to recover from a dead HDD, for example, thus your program should just fail as fast as possible in these cases.

 This article describes how the [Maybe][], [Either][] and [Validation][] monads provide the necessary framework for modelling these kinds of computations and,